cbfacademy/intro-to-java-course/exercises/object-oriented-programming/README.md

 #### Notes
 - This account doesn't have an overdraft facility.
 - The balance of an account may only be modified through the `deposit()` and `withdraw()` methods.
-- Consider the necessary instance variables and the appropriate access modifiers of to allow any sub-classes to access those values
+- Consider the necessary instance variables and the appropriate access modifiers to allow any sub-classes to access those values

 #### :white_check_mark: Verify Your Implementation